pytorch/android-demo-app/Detectron2Go/README.md

-# Detectron2Go Object Detection with Native Custom Op Library on Android
+# D2 Object Detection with Native Custom Op Library on Android

 ## Introduction

-This demo app shows how to use the Detectron2Go (D2Go) model and the native torchvision library with custom ops support to perform object detection.
+This demo app shows how to use the [D2Go](https://github.com/facebookresearch/d2go) model, powered by [Detectron2](https://github.com/facebookresearch/detectron2) and with built-in SOTA networks for mobile, and the native torchvision library with custom ops support to perform object detection quickly on Android.
 The code is based on a previous PyTorch Android [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) that uses a pre-trained Yolov5 model, with modified pre-processing and post-processing code required by the D2Go model.

 ## Prerequisites